FergusJJ/a-level-coursework/README.md

 # ASOS Shoe bot

-No longer works

-This was my first attempt at using golang in a project, part of my A Level coursework
+This was my first attempt at using golang in a project Submitted as my A Level coursework in 2022